-By Bill Donohue

-This article was originally published by CNSNews.com September 9, 2016.
+The following article written by Bill Donohue was recently published by CNSNews.com.

 It is the most anti-First Amendment report issued to date by any agency of the federal government.
-On September 7, the U.S. Commission on Civil Rights released a scathing assault on religious liberty titled, Peaceful Coexistence: Reconciling Nondiscrimination Principles with Civil Liberties.
+On September 7, the U.S. Commission on Civil Rights released a scathing assault on religious liberty titled, Peaceful Coexistence: Reconciling Non-discrimination Principles with Civil Liberties.